yeedas/Abstractive_Summary_of_Transcriptions/README.md

 # It even ranks the sentences in the summary.

 # Currently, BERT Classifier is used to classify sentences into action and non-action and later TF-IDF is used rank the summary sentences.
+# The design will being updated and this is ongoing project